 Uncovering Sunken History

-The Menorca Shipwreck Project is an multi-year archaeological expedition that began in the fall of 2023 starting with the excavation of a 300 year old wreck in Cala en Busquets.
+The Menorca Shipwreck Project is an multi-year archaeological expedition that began in the fall of 2023.
 It is a collaboration between Explorers Club Members, Menorcan and Catalonian archaeologists, local museum staff and cultural heritage professionals.
 The MSP hosts a field school each year where participants learn the basics of underwater archaeology, improve their scuba diving skills, and learn about the rich multilayered history of Menorca that dates back millennia.

 Shipwreck, archaeology, field school, Menorca, travel